 As a vegetarian traveler, anytime I visit a new place or a new country, a lot of planning goes into finding out if I will get something vegetarian to eat there.
 I haven’t gone hungry yet as you can see from my vegetarian foodie series around the world.
 As many of you know, I was in Israel a few months ago to attend the TBEX conference in Jerusalem.
 In this post, I write a detailed guide on what to eat in Israel as a vegetarian foodie.

-Since Israel was kind of a last minute decision and I didn’t have much time to research till I got there, I didn’t expect Israel to be vegetarian-friendly.
+Since Israel was kind of a last-minute decision and I didn’t have much time to research till I got there, I didn’t expect food from Israel to be vegetarian-friendly.
 It was only once I got to eat so many vegetarian dishes in Israel that I realized how vegetarian-friendly Israel is.
 Did you know that Tel Aviv is slowly emerging as the vegan capital of the world?
 Doing a walking food tour in Tel Aviv is an amazing idea.
 I did not even need to use the ‘Happy Cow’ app here.